Preface

 (first marriage)

-MJun Quarter 1866,
+Jun Quarter 1866,

-2 Jun 1866, St Mary's Church,
+St Mary's Church,

 Brynaston Square,

-by The Lord Bishop of London
+by the Lord Bishop of London

-Madeline Isabel STAPLETON-COTTONBMar Quarter 1877,
+Madeline Isabel STAPLETON-COTTONMar Quarter 1877,

 Charlotte Anne COTTON (née FLETCHER)